shina07/cs374_HCI/DP7/report.md

 ### Introduction

 > Your workout is a real training session only if you have specific goals, a planned vision of progress and a way to measure your results.
 From this reason, some people record their workouts.
-However, tracking workouts is an annoying task Our team focused on **How to Track Your Workouts in the Simplest, Most Effective Way Possible**.
+However, tracking workouts is an annoying task.
+Our team focused on **How to Track Your Workouts in the Simplest, Most Effective Way Possible**.
 >
 > MACHOKE - your workout note - is designed for providing technical aids to reduce the troublesomeness of recording workout results and to make the process of tracking each exercise details easier.
 >